 - reshare the old post as well as the new one

 - search engines come to know about changes done to two pages – making both relevant instead of just one

 A lengthy descriptive content does well in search.
+As does content strategy.
 There are other factors at play as well.
 Quality of the post is doubly important.

 Formatting the text properly is crucial.
 Break down parts of the post into subsections that readers can easily consume.

 Keep permalinks that other posts of your blog and even external links can link to.

 Post frequency is also no longer an essential component.
 It helps.
 But you can do without it IF your existing posts are beyond amazing in the first place.